 Mental Health Screening

 Mental health screenings are a key part of youth mental health.
-Approximately 50% of chronic mental health conditions begin by age 14 and 75% begin by age 24.
-At the same time, the average delay between when symptoms first appear and intervention is 8-10 years.
+Approximately 50% of lifetime mental health conditions begin by age 14 and 75% begin by age 24.
+At the same time, the average delay between when symptoms first appear and intervention is approximately 11 years.
 Mental health screenings allow for early identification and intervention and help bridge the gap.

-Research has shown that targeting symptoms early leads to better outcomes.
+We've found that early identifcation and treatment leads to better outcomes.
 Early treatment may also lessen long-term disability and prevent years of suffering.
 Health care screenings are common in this country, and mental health screenings should be no exception.

 NAMI strongly supports early mental health screening.
 Early mental health screening should take place in a primary care doctor’s office or in school.